BrayanBonillaCruz/Projnotes/class-notes/Update-to-ES6.md

 });
 ~~~

-In ES6 the functions are called **Arrow Functions**, this change can be seen below:
+In ES6 the functions are called **Arrow functions**, this change can be seen below:

 ~~~
 app.use((req, res, next) => {